bounswe/bounswe2025group4/README.md

 ### Prerequisites
 1.  **Docker** and **Docker Compose**.
-2.  **Service Account Key**: Ensure `apps/jobboard-backend/jobboard-local-service-account-key.json` exists.
+2.  **Service Account Key**: Ensure `apps/jobboard-backend/jobboard-local-service-account-key.json` exists if you want to use features involving file uploads like profile photographs or CVs.
+3.  **Sendgrid API Key**: If you want to test the registration email verification and 2FA flow.
+Set this at mail_password env variable on docker compose.

 ### Steps
 1. Run the following command in the root directory: